Great Coastal Gate and Fat Margaret tower

 The origins of Fat Margaret's name are a mystery.
 Some theories insist it was named for one of its larger cannons, while others hint at a cook called Margaret who once worked here.

 In any case, the tower has served a number of different functions throughout its history.
-It has been used a storehouse for gunpowder and weapons, and as a prison.
+It has been used a storehouse for gunpowder and weapons, and used as a prison.

 Now it's home to the Estonian Maritime Museum, which provides a detailed look at the nation's seafaring past.